Regenerative Medicine Saves a Full Season of Golf

 “I don’t have the pain I once did, and so many parts of my life, from sleep to work to just day-to-day activities, are easier for me,” he said.
 “The injections do create some pain and inflammation, but compared to the alternatives, the decision I made going with Dr. Buchanan on this approach was the right decision.”

-Guiding a choice of this sort requires facts – and a firm focus on what PRP is and is not.
+Guiding a choice of this sort requires facts – and a firm focus on what this therapy is and is not.

-“Even with Randy’s more intense arthritis, the PRP has worked, but it’ll take time in therapy and ongoing work to keep the gains in quality of life he has made in place,” said Buchanan.
+“Even with Randy’s more intense arthritis, the therapy has worked, but it’ll take time and ongoing work to keep the gains in quality of life he has made in place,” said Buchanan.
 “He has not had a surgical shoulder joint replacement, and he realizes that – this approach can help but it isn’t the fountain of youth.”

 The straightforward nature of his doctor’s guidance helped, Derheim said.

 “It was an option, one that might not have worked,” he said.
-“But having that option to try PRP was important to me, and it has been a success so far, and it should continue as I keep going with physical therapy.
+“But having that option to try this was important to me, and it has been a success so far, and it should continue as I keep going with physical therapy.
 Everything in life has its advantages and disadvantages, but I’m sure glad I learned about this approach.
-When you’re happier and have less pain – it’s life changing.”
+When you’re happier and have less pain – it’s life-changing.”